healthykitchen101/healthykitchen101.com/kettles/reviews/chefman/chefman-electric-kettle-5-presets.md

 Tea Infuser: Detachable

-The carafe is made of glass and has a capacity of 1.8 L, 60.87 fl. oz, or a little over 7.5 cups (+2).
-Contrary to its large capacity, the kettle actually has a rather small opening, 3.23 inches in diameter (-1).
-A rare feature of the Chefman is that it has a tea infuser that can be mounted to its opening (+2).
+The carafe is made of glass and has a capacity of 1.8 L (60.87 fl. oz.), or a little over 7.5 cups (+2).
+Despite its large capacity, the kettle actually has a rather small opening, 3.23 inches in diameter (-1).
+A rare feature of the Chefman is a tea infuser that can be mounted to its opening (+2).

 There are water level markings in the middle of the carafe (+1).
 The plastic spout of the Chefman has a standard V shape.
 The limescale filter is positioned by the spout and is removable (+2).

 Similar to many other cordless electric kettles, the Chefman’s heating element is positioned inside the bottom of the carafe.
 We also saw the boil-dry protection detector on the bottom of the carafe, something not usually visible.

 There’s a ring of multi-colored LED that matches with the chosen preset around the bottom which will illuminate when the kettle’s running (+2).
-This makes it easy to tell which preset is running and also locate the kettle in the dark.
+This makes it easy to tell which preset is running and also to locate the kettle in the dark.

 1. Green LED: green tea (175°F)
 2. Blue LED: white tea (185°F)